 This is just one aspect of our joint working with MHRA to streamline research approvals.

 We have also worked with MHRA to improve the review of clinical trials of investigational medicinal products (CTIMPs), by developing combined review.
 Combined review is now the way to seek approval for all new CTIMPs and offers a single application route and a joined up review, leading to a single decision in a faster overall timeline than the previous separate processes.

 Access to confidential patient data without consent

-Working with colleagues we have mapped, analysed and designed a new and improved route for applications to the HRA that involve research using identifiable patient data without the patients’ consent.
-This new pathway, which coordinates applications for both our Confidentiality Advisory Group (CAG) and our Research Ethics Committee (REC) review, will be piloted in the first half of 2022.
-By aligning approvals, improving communications between our CAG and RECs and consolidating communications with applicants, we hope to reduce the number of queries we receive from applicants after they have had their review.
+We have identified improvements we can make for applications to the HRA that involve research using identifiable patient data without the patients’ consent.
+We are testing new ways to align applications for both our Confidentiality Advisory Group (CAG) and our Research Ethics Committee (REC) review.
+By aligning approvals, improving communications between our CAG and RECs and consolidating communications with applicants, we hope to simplify the process for applicants and make it easier for them to manage.

 As part of this project we are working with NHS Digital Data Access Request Service to look at ways to improve how we work together to make it easier for applicants to get access to NHS data.

 Adding HRA Approval for databases and other data holding infrastructures